cynthia-t-le/Mining-Truck-Simulator/README.md

 # Navigate to the project directory
 cd Mining-Truck-Simulator

+# Navigate to the bin folder
+cd bin

 # Confirm MiningSimulator.exe is in the working path and run the executable
 .\MiningSimulator.exe